spree/spree/guides/src/content/developer/3_customization/authentication.md

 include Spree::Core::ControllerHelpers::Common
 include Spree::Core::ControllerHelpers::Order
 include Spree::Core::ControllerHelpers::Store
+include Spree::Core::ControllerHelpers::Currency
+include Spree::Core::ControllerHelpers::Locale

 helper 'spree/base'
+helper 'spree/locale' if defined?(Spree::LocaleHelper)
+helper 'spree/currency' if defined?(Spree::CurrencyHelper)
+helper 'spree/store' if defined?(Spree::StoreHelper)
 ```

+Please note that including `Spree::Core::ControllerHelpers::Common` will direct all Spree routes to the root of the app.
+For applications not mounting Spree at `'/'` omit the `Spree::Core::ControllerHelpers::Common` module to preserve existing application routes.
+Move the `mount Spree::Core::Engine` statement to the end of the `config/routes.rb` file.

 Each of the methods defined in this module return values that are the
 most common in Rails applications today, but you may need to customize